Dannyk9528/eleventy-base-blog/content/blog/sixthpost.md

 ---
-title: This is a sixth post
+title: This is a sixth post.
 date: 2023-01-23
 ---